You are here

 Location: 15 minutes drive from San Antonio

-Facilities: Sunbeds, parasols, showers, parking, restaurant, lifeguards, parking, toilets and access for the disabled (also into the water under supervision of the lifeguards with amphibious wheelchair and special crutches)
+Facilities: Sunbeds, parasols, showers (turned off to save water), parking, restaurant, lifeguards, parking, toilets and access for the disabled (also into the water under supervision of the lifeguards with amphibious wheelchair and special crutches)

 Activities: Pedalos